 The draft agenda was reasonably closely followed during the meeting.
 On the first day, the Assessment Team made their main presentations.
 The morning of the second day saw discussion of, and agreement on, a set of model runs to be done (working towards a milestone in the draft agenda: "identify preferred model configuration").
 Over the remainder of the second day, and during the third day, the Review Panel formally addressed their terms of reference.
 New assessment results were presented by the Assessment Team and discussed by the meeting as they became available.
-On the last day, the Panel reviewed preliminary drafts of the Consensus Summary Report (prepared by the Panel) and the Advisory Report (prepared by the Assessment Team).
+On the last day, the Panel reviewed preliminary drafts of the Consensus Summary Report (prepared by the Assessment Team).
 Also, further results were presented and discussed when they were available.
-After the meeting, via email, the Consensus Summary Report was completed by the Assessment Team.
+After the meeting, via email, the Consensus Summary Report was completed by the Panel and the Advisory Report was completed by the Assessment Team.